Healthy Sponsorship Boundaries in AA

-The “Vision for you groups”
+The “Vision for you” groups

 What kind of man was David?

 Unquestionably, David was a good man.
-He knew that helping newcomers to AA was going to keep him sober.
-He devoted his life to carrying the message of recovery to the alcoholic that still suffers.
-His style of recovery was David’s own interpretation of The Big Book.
-The “vision for you’ was undoubtedly a cult.
-They were very separate from the rest of the fellowship.
-Within a few years, his groups mushroomed to about seven or eight groups in London alone.
+He knew that helping newcomers was keeping him sober.
+He devoted his life to carrying the message of recovery to the alcoholic who still suffers.
+David’s interpretation of the Big Book inspired him to promote his unique recovery style.
+Many members of mainstream AA saw the “vision for you” as a cult.

+Their approach was undoubtedly very different from the rest of the fellowship.
+Within a few years, David’s groups mushroomed to about seven or eight groups in London alone.
 Many more sprang up in Plymouth.
 Later on, they spread all over the UK.
-They even had a ‘vision for you’ group in Sydney, Australia.
-I’m not sure if they ever got to America.
+They eventually arrived in the U.S., Sydney, Australia, and Bali.

-Asking for sponsorship in a cult within the fellowship
+Asking for sponsorship in a hardcore group

 The “Six Things”